-Data Interpretation: the single biggest block
+Data Interpretation: the block to master first

-• Tables and bar graphs are the foundation.
+Tables and bar graphs are the foundation.
 Get fluent at reading values, totals, and differences without re-checking.

-• Line graphs and pie charts add percentage and proportion reasoning on top.
+Line graphs and pie charts add percentage and proportion reasoning on top.

-• Caselet DI, where the data is described in a paragraph rather than a chart, tests whether you can extract structure from words.
+Caselet DI, where the data is described in a paragraph rather than a chart, tests whether you can extract structure from words.

 DI is not a topic you memorise; it is a skill you build by solving sets under time.
 The payoff is large because a single DI set carries several questions, so fluency compounds.